guillermomolina/zfs-clone-manager/README.md

 # ZFS History Manager

-Tool to manage ZFS with history metadata.
-The functionality is similar to Solaris beadm but generalized for any ZFS, not just ROOT and VAR.
+Tool to add version control and historic data of a directory with ZFS.
+The functionality is similar to Solaris beadm but generalized for any ZFS filesystem, not just ROOT and VAR.

+The suggested workflow is:
+1. Initialize (zhm init)
+2. Make changes in active
+3. Clone (zhm clone)
+4. Make changes in clone
+5. Activate clone (zhm activate)
+6. [Remove older clones (zhm rm)]
+7. Go to step 2

 ## Usage